- Do I have to have genital reconstructive surgery before changing my gender status on my legal documents?

 - Will my surgery be reimbursed by my province’s health insurance?

-- From what age can I have gender reassignment surgery?
+- From what age can I have gender affirming surgery?

 - What documents do I need to provide if I want to have surgery?